kai687/sphinxawesome-theme/docs/about.rst

 Pre-commit is a tool, that runs configurable checks on every ``git commit``.

 The JavaScript and CSS portions of the theme are managed by Webpack_.
-The entry point for Webpack is the file `theme-src.js`_.
+The entry point for Webpack is the file `app.js`_.
 In this file, all dependencies are imported (including fonts and CSS styles) and the custom JavaScript functions are defined.
 The Webpack configuration `webpack.config.js`_ instructs Webpack how to process the CSS, JavaScript, and fonts.
-The JavaScript is checked with ESLint_ *minified* and put in the output directory.
+The JavaScript is checked with ESLint_ minified and put in the output directory.
 This file is read and executed by the browser.
 The fonts are imported from ``npm`` packages and also copied to the output directory.